murathacioglu/guessinggame/README.md

 ## Guessin Game
-The date and time when the makefile was created is ate The number of lines in guessinggame.sh is
+The date and time when the makefile was created is
+Mon Apr 26 22:57:00 +03 2021
+The number of lines in guessinggame.sh is